tamandakaunda-15/Formative2_HMMs/README.md

 - Decoding algorithm: Viterbi — used to determine the most likely sequence of activities for each observation window

 ## 6. Model Evaluation
-The trained Hidden Markov Model was evaluated on unseen data to test its ability to recognize different activities.
+The model’s performance was tested on unseen activity samples that were collected separately and processed through the same feature extraction pipeline.
+The results are summarized below.

 Key Performance Metrics:
 - Overall Accuracy: 60%